-In my own case, I received mortgage documents for one of my investment properties that were for a collateral mortgage.
-No one called me to discuss if this is what I wanted nor did the documents make it clear that this was a different mortgage from what I was expecting.
+In my own case, for one of my investment properties, I discovered that the bank sent me documents for a collateral mortgage.
+There was no call from the bank to discuss the type of mortgage on offer, nor did the documents make it clear.
 The cover letter simply said the obvious: Here are your documents, here is the rate that we’re offering , please sign here and get it back to us in this way.
 There was not a word about collateral mortgages in that letter.
-I discovered it when I went digging through the documents and found that there would be a registered charge for the full value of the property.
+I discovered what was in play by digging through the documents and seeing a reference to a registered charge for the full value of the property.

 It’s these kind of practices that give banks a bad name.
 If the banks want to avoid attacks in the marketplace, then it behooves them to make a few fundamental changes:

-First, I reached out to the person who wrote the above comments saying that if he/she feels that there are inaccuracies in my post, then I will happily interview them to discuss their concerns and I will post our conversation to present their views.
+First, I reached out to the person who wrote the above comments offering to interview them to discuss their concerns.
+I promised to post our conversation to present their views.
 I gave my contact information.
-The person asked when I would be available for a discussion, I gave dates and times.
+The person asked about my availability for a discussion; I gave dates and times.
 I have not heard back from them.

-Second, all of the lawyers to whom I spoke about this said that they had never seen registrations for less than 100%.
-In my own experience I have seen registrations for 100% and 125%.
-Two of the Big 5 banks with whom I had off-the-record discussions confirmed that 100% is standard practice for their institutions.
+Second, none of the lawyers I spoke to had ever seen registrations for less than 100%.
+In my own experience, I have seen registrations for 100% and 125%.
+Off-the-record discussions with two of the Big 5 banks confirmed that 100% is standard practice for their institutions.
 An employee at a third bank confirmed that 125% is their standard practice.

-Third, as every lawyer to whom I spoke confirmed, by the time the lawyer sees the documents it is typically too late to make substantive changes to the mortgage.
-The lawyers also noted that clients are not well informed about collateral mortgages.
+Third, every lawyer I spoke to confirmed that it is typically too late to make substantive changes to the mortgage by the time they receive the documents.
+The lawyers also noted that clients do not have sufficient information about collateral mortgages to understand the consequences.
 In many instances their clients have no idea that they are taking on a mortgage that differs from a conventional mortgage.

 We are all familiar with the saying, “Buyer beware.”
-Given what I’ve seen, I’d like to add the following: Buyer be educated.
+Given what I’ve seen, I’d like to add the following: Buyer, educate thyself.

 And thanks for your comments Steve.
 If only all bankers were more like you.